Educational Games for High School Students

-The ‘millennium’ generation are the most technology savvy in the UK, according to new Ofcom research.
+The ‘millennium’ generation is the most technology-savvy in the UK, according to new Ofcom research.
 The teenagers of today turn to tablets for everyday use more than any other mobile device, with the benefits of wireless broadband and digital communication combining to make tablets a staple for much of the UK’s teenage population.
 Over 44% of households now own a tablet (Ofcom), a figure doubled from last year’s survey.
 But what are teens using their tablets for?

-Between 70% and 85% of teenagers say that games come top of the list (YouGov), with just under half using those games to help with learning outside of school.
+Between 70% and 85% of teenagers say that games come top of the list, with just under half using those games to help with learning outside of school.
 But which games have the best learning outcomes, whilst still being entertaining enough to keep a teenager’s attention?
+Find topics on math, STEM, literacy, science, art, and more!

 Age: Year 7-11